F5CodeGuru/asm241consolidated/module7/lab1/lab1.rst

 |

-#.
-Go to Security > Application Security > File Types > Disallowed File Types
+1. Go to Security > Application Security > File Types > Disallowed File Types.
+Ensure the "ASM241" policy is the "Current edited security policy"

-#.
-Click the Create button on the right side.
+2. Click the Create button on the right side.

-#.
-Type “png” in the File Type (Explicit only) box and click Create
+3. Type “png” in the File Type (Explicit only) box and click Create

-#.
-Click Apply Policy in the top right, then click OK.

 |